|

 Club PRO, Feargal McCormack was presented with the Communications Award at the prestigious Ulster GAA Writers Association dinner on 20 November 2009 and in receiving the award, stated that he saw the award as recognition of a great team effort by the Club Communications Committee supported by the Management Committee and members.

-The club won the prestigious, Large Club of the Year category at The Irish News Ulster GAA Club and Volunteer Awards on Friday 6 May 2011.
+The club won the prestigious, Large Club of the Year category at The Irish News Ulster GAA Club and Volunteer Awards in 2011, 2013 and 2016.

-The club received a Club Maith Platinum Accreditation Award from the Ulster GAA Council and Sport NI on 29 October 2011 for GAA club excellence.
+The club received a Club Maith Platinum Accreditation Award from the Ulster GAA Council and Sport NI on 29 October 2011 for GAA club excellence and this was renewed in 2015.
+The club also received an Ulster GAA President’s Club Maith Award in 2014.

 The history of the GAA in Warrenpoint wouldn't be complete without reference to the "three warriors" who have given a lifetime of service to the development of the GAA in Warrenpoint for over 60 years each, namely Liam O'Hare, Barney Carr and Ted Bradley.
 Liam O'Hare was chairman of the club in the 1970's and 1980's for 21 years.
 Sadly Liam died in August 2008.
 Barney Carr has held the position of Chairman and treasurer and Ted Bradley, who died in March 2010, was club secretary on a number of occasions and also held the position of club chairman.
 All three have been trustees of the club for many years.